Finite-round quantum error correction on symmetric quantum sensors

-Here, we consider the idea of using QEC-enhanced symmetric quantum sensors.
-These sensors utilize permutation-invariant codes, which not only comprise of states that are invariant under any permutation of the underlying qubits, but also support quantum error correction.
-Permutation-invariant codes \cite{Rus00,PoR04,ouyang2014permutation,ouyang2015permutation,OUYANG201743,ouyang2019permutation,ouyang2021permutation}, have several features that make them attractive candidates for use in quantum sensors.
-First their controllability by global fields could allow for their scalable physical implementations \cite{johnsson2020geometric} in near-term devices such as NV centres in diamond, trapped ions, or trapped neutral atoms where addressability without cross-talk is difficult.
-Second, such permutation-invariant codes can correct deletions \cite{ouyang2021permutation}, which conventional QEC codes cannot correct.
-Third, there are families of permutation-invariant codes parametrized by only a few integers, namely gnu codes \cite{ouyang2014permutation} and their variants \cite{OUYANG201743,ouyang2021permutation}, and this makes optimising the best such codes to use in quantum sensors a tractable computation problem.
+\texttt{ECSense} builds upon the theory of quantum sensing using symmetric states that support QEC.
+Such states reside in permutation-invariant codes, which not only comprise of states that are invariant under any permutation of the underlying qubits.
+Permutation-invariant codes \cite{Rus00,PoR04,ouyang2014permutation,ouyang2015permutation,OUYANG201743,ouyang2019permutation,ouyang2021permutation}, have several features that make them attractive candidates for use in quantum sensing.
+First, their controllability by global fields could allow for their scalable physical implementations \cite{johnsson2020geometric} in near-term devices such as trapped ions, or ultracold atoms where addressability without cross-talk is challenging.
+Second, unlike most conventional QEC codes, permutation-invariant codes can correct deletions \cite{ouyang2021permutation}.
+Third, the simple structure of permutation-invariant codes makes it easier to design specialized QEC protocols for quantum sensing.

-Although permutation-invariant codes are attractive candidates to consider for QEC, a full theory of QEC for permutation-invariant codes remains lacking.
-In particular, while the optimal recovery map that performs the QEC for permutation-invariant codes exists, and its Kraus operators can be written down, it was not known how one could concretely implement these recovery operations using a sequence of simple operations.

-The first main contribution here is our completion of the theory of QEC for permutation-invariant codes.
-Applying tools from the representation theory of the symmetric group, we devise a sequence of simple operations that performs QEC for {\em any} permutation-invariant quantum code.
-These operations require only measurements of total angular momenta, quantum Schur transforms, and geometric phase gates.
-When we specialize to deletion errors, the recovery operation is even simpler; we just need to measure in the modulo Dicke basis, and apply geometric phase gates.

-The second main contribution of our work is a protocol for QEC-enhanced sensing using symmetric probe states while a linear rate of errors occurs continuously.
-We prove that with a non-trivial amount of prior information about the signal, we can have a quantum advantage in estimating its value when the signal accumulates for a constant amount of time.
-This advantage can approach the maximum possible for noiseless sensing, in the asymptotic limit of a large number of qubits.

-The third main contribution of our work are our protocols for implementing the algorithms in our paper using near-term quantum control techniques.